-Doug Hellmann is an architect who brings the voice of reason to every step of the design process.
-As a Principal of the firm and PDR’s Director of Project Delivery, Doug coaches his teams to prove the integrity of their work every step of the way.
-Objective and rationale, Doug cultivates the unique truth of a project — the best solution for each client — by continually measuring design effort against strategic intent.
+Doug Hellmann is an architect who brings the voice of reason to his role as PDR principal and Director of Project Delivery.
+Objective and rational, Doug cultivates the unique truth of a project — the best solution for each client — by continually measuring design effort against strategic intent.
+He coaches his teams to prove the integrity of their work every step of the way.

-Doug is known for his ability to collaborate with general contractors and to fully execute a client’s vision accurately and efficiently.
-His approach to project delivery has contributed to the successes of several large-scale multi-year efforts.
+Doug’s successes with large-scale projects are based on his ability to collaborate with general contractors and to accurately and efficiently execute each client’s vision.
 Doug led the teams who delivered the ExxonMobil Houston Campus’ 14-building workplace of the future by tracking the progression of a complex array of components and relationships while pushing the boundaries of design and construction innovation.

-Doug recognizes how PDR’s approach to designing for the human experience can help buildings avoid what fellow partner Marc Bellamy describes as Dead Lobby Syndrome.
+Doug champions human-centric design to avoid what fellow partner Marc Bellamy describes as Dead Lobby Syndrome.
 Doug worked closely with BlackRock and CBRE to successfully reposition its Sage Plaza asset in Houston’s corporate real estate market.
-Rather than simply renovating with new furniture and finishes, he led his team to bring new energy and human engagement to the ground floor experience.
+Rather than merely renovating with new furniture and finishes, he led his team to bring new energy and human engagement to the ground floor experience.
 What used to be a homogenous panorama of Texas Rose granite is now a revitalized collection of carefully curated amenity spaces.

 Doug’s work for Agricole Hospitality’s trinity of EADO establishments achieved quick and lasting fame in Houston’s celebrated bar and restaurant scene.
 His integrated team was responsible for the brand identities, signage, and interior architecture for Vinny’s Pizzeria, a modern American restaurant, Indianola, and Miss Carousel cocktail bar.